Frode Gorseth’s lung has collapsed four times. And he’s a better a leader because of it.

 It’s helped me become a better leader and have more compassion for others.
 If someone is sick, I want them to go home.
 I see what can possibly go wrong, and I quickly take on a supportive role when others on my team are down.

-In 2020, Utel was purchased by a new investor, Alytic- A venture capital firm which invests to create a positive impact for the society, companies, and teams they engage with.
+In 2021, Utel was purchased by a new investor, Alytic - a venture capital firm which invests to create a positive impact for the society, companies, and teams they engage with.

 Alytic brought with them a more long-term perspective.
 They are both unique and genius because it’s not just ‘another investor.’
 They came in with a whole team.
 Reporting, IT and HR.
 Alytic helps us out with all of it.